-The unwanted plant material from mechanical or chemical clearing should not be kept on site as they could potentially cause fire out breaks.
-Therefore, the following handling and disposal method could be utilized as some of the debris can offer services and some can be completely disposed of:-
+The unwanted plant material from mechanical or chemical clearing should not be kept on site as it attributes to the fire risk by providing fuel.
+Therefore, the following handling and disposal method could be utilized as some of the debris can offer services and some can be completely disposed of:

-7.4.1.
+6.3.1.
 Stacking

 - Stacking the cut material in heaps, or in windrows along slope contours to reduce erosion, facilitates easy access for follow-up.
-It also assists in containing the resulting fuel load and therefore the risk of uncontrolled fire; - Keep stacks well apart to prevent fires from crossing easily not less than five meters apart, this is naturally dependant on the size of the stack and the resulting fire intensity when they burn.
-Stockpile removed material into piles of 2m high, 3m wide windrows/stacks; - Stack light branches separately from heavy timber (75mm and more).
+It also assists in containing the resulting fuel load and therefore the risk of uncontrolled fire; - Keep stacks well apart to prevent fires from crossing easily; not less than five meters apart, this is naturally dependant on the size of the stack and the resulting fire intensity when they burn.
+Stockpile removed material into piles of 2 m high, 3 m wide windrows/stacks; - Stack light branches separately from heavy timber (75 mm and more).
 Preferably remove heavy branches to reduce long burning fuel loads that can result in soil damage from intensely hot fire; and - Do not make stacks under trees, power and telephone lines, within 30 meters of a fire belt or near watercourses, houses and other infrastructure.

-7.4.2.
+6.3.2.
 Disposal

-- Plant material should be used beneficially wherever possible, as opposed to disposing it at a landfill site where it takes up valuable airspace; - Woody and dry material, provided no seeds are present, can be chipped and used as mulch or made available to the local community for firewood; and - Wet material and aquatic weeds should be combined with other organic matter and composted.

-Alternatively, it may be possible to use it for basket making, animal feed or other uses.

-- Material which cannot be used beneficially must be disposed of at a registered and approved disposal site; and - When removing material, take care to remove all debris, including shoots and seeds.
+- Plant material should be used beneficially wherever possible, as opposed to disposing it at a landfill site where it takes up valuable airspace; - Woody and dry material, provided no seeds are present, can be chipped and used as mulch or made available to the local community for firewood; - Wet material and aquatic weeds should be combined with other organic matter and composted.
+Alternatively, it may be possible to use it for basket making, animal feed or other uses. - Material which cannot be used beneficially must be disposed of at a registered and approved disposal site. - When removing material, take care to remove all debris, including shoots and seeds.